 Obtuse Angle

-In geometry, an obtuse angle is defined as an angle that is greater than 90° and less than 180°.
-Often during a day in a 24 hours duration, we can see a clock framing many obtuse angle degrees between a minute hand and an hour hand.
-Let us learn more about the obtuse angle and its properties.
+An obtuse angle is defined as an angle that is greater than 90° and less than 180°.
+One of the most common obtuse angle examples in real life can be seen in a clock which forms these angles between the minute hand and the hour hand at certain times.
+Let us learn more about the obtuse angle definition, obtuse angle examples, the obtuse angle degree, and its properties.

 1. | What is an Obtuse Angle? |